5 Star Review

 • 30+ Years Experience

-• $4.25 Million in 2019: A Washington state jury awarded $4.25 million to Douglas Everson and his wife, Diane Attleson, who claimed Everson developed mesothelioma from asbestos exposure he encountered working as a marine electrician at the Lockheed shipyard on Harbor Island.
-The verdict included $1.5 million in noneconomic damages awarded to Everson and $2.75 million in loss of consortium damages awarded to Attleson.
+• $4.25 Million: Douglas Everson, a former marine electrician, and his wife, Diane Attleson, were awarded $4.25 million in 2019.
+Everson had worked at the Lockheed shipyard on Harbor Island.
+The verdict included $1.5 million in “noneconomic damages” (like pain and suffering) and $2.75 million in loss of consortium damages.

 Washington Asbestos Laws and Regulations